icerpc/icerpc-docs/pages/getting-started/tutorial/server-tutorial.md

 ---
-title: 'Writing your first IceRPC server in C#'
+title: Writing your first IceRPC server in C#
 ---

 This tutorial is the first part of a two part series that shows how to create a